 In this episode:

 The Rolling Stones are now welcome to play in Blackpool, England once again.
 After more than 40 years, the ban on the Glimmer Twins and their band has been lifted.
-It was back in 1964 that this riot broke out at their Blackpool show.
-Cupcakes will check in with some of the show attendees to hear about the wild happenings that went on that night.
-Up for a cool Indie tune?
-Roadside Zoo is featured with their song This Love Is Rare.
-Rebecca Hale from the Seattle Mariners joins Cupcakes for an interview to explain how the Mariners raised a cool couple of million last year for charity from the action on the field.
+It was back in 1964 that a riot broke out at the Stones' Blackpool show.
+CupCakes will check in with some of the show attendees to hear about the wild happenings that went on that night.
+Rebecca Hale from the Seattle Mariners joins CFTT for a chat to explain how the Mariners raised a cool couple of million last year for charities from the action on the field.
 And need help with slang terms?
-The What's It Mean segment should do the trick.
+The What's It Mean segment should do the trick to set you straight on slang.

 Episode 4 - Publish Date: March 19, 2008 Listen